OSHA Workplace Injury Research

 Struck by Swinging Objects at Work

-OSHA recorded 1,459 severe incidents involving workers struck by swinging or suspended objects over the last decade.
-These events frequently result in life-altering injuries, with amputations and avulsions accounting for 49.6 percent of all reported cases.
+OSHA recorded 1,459 severe incidents involving swinging or suspended objects over the last decade.
+These events frequently result in amputations, which account for 50% of all reported cases, often leaving you with permanent physical limitations.

 Reported Projected